Blank2y: 2022: K2Y I : Confidence [Thumbs Up] and K2Y II : Passion [Fuego]

 On May 6, the group announced their first mini album K2Y I : Confidence [Thumbs Up], which was released on May 24.

 On August 2, the group announced their first comeback, with the mini album K2Y II : Passion [Fuego], which was released on August 24.

-2023: Youngbin's departure
+2023: Members' departure from Keystone and disbandment

-On February 25, 2023, an anonymous individual came forward accusing idol "Y" of dating violence, who was later confirmed to be Youngbin.
+On February 25, 2023, an anonymous individual came forward accusing idol "Y" of perpetuating violence against his date, who was later confirmed to be Youngbin.
 Later that day, Keystone Entertainment confirmed the rumors, and announced that Youngbin had left Blank2y and the group will reorganize as eight members.
+On July 27th, 2023 Keystone announced that Dk, Louie, U, Sungjun and Soodam had terminated their contracts with the company.
+It was also announced that Donghyuk and Siwoo will be taking breaks due to their acting careers and Mikey will be on hiatus due to health reasons.
+However the same year, the remaining three members also signed with different agencies resulting in the group's possible disbandment.